toddbalwinski/toddbalwinski/README.md

 Here are some of the projects I’m actively working on:

 - **[Golf Pool Entry Form](https://github.com/toddbalwinski/GolfPoolEntryForm)**
   A web form that manages entries into a custom golf pool.
-Built using Next.js, React, Supabase, adn Vercel.
+Built using Next.js, React, Supabase, and Vercel.
   I have plans to build out the reciept functionality and also collect phone numbers.

 - **[Personal Site](https://github.com/toddbalwinski/PersonalWebsite)**